Kahar14/hello-world/README.md

 # hello-world
-short test for learning to use github
+Just a short test for learning to use github.
+Now learnig to make a commit.